aqlaboratory/openfold/README.md

 massively improves runtimes at the cost of a lengthy model compilation process.
 To enable it, add `--trace_model` to the inference command.

-To get a speedup during inference, [FlashAttention](https://github.com/HazyResearch/flash-attention) enable FlashAttention in the config.
+To get a speedup during inference, enable [FlashAttention](https://github.com/HazyResearch/flash-attention) in the config.
+Note that it appears to work best for sequences with < 1000 residues.

 Input FASTA files containing multiple sequences are treated as complexes.
 In this case, the inference script runs AlphaFold-Gap, a hack proposed